X3I/poketwo.com/_pages/guides/legendaries.md

 * Entei - Found in the Dark Cave
 * Raikou - Found on Route 45
-* Suicune - Found via a quest that starts in Cianwood
+* Suicune - Found via a quest that starts in Cianwood from Eusine, Walk North to South in Path (Suicune Part I)

 ## Stats